 Having a good website host is an important part of having a well-working site and trustful business.
-Here are the things to keep in mind when choosing a website hosting!
+Here are the most important things to keep in mind when choosing website hosting!

 As a website creator, I have used a variety of hosts both for my own and my client websites.
 For the past years, I’ve been using and suggesting Siteground hosting service but recently I decided to take a look around.